 Handle objections with care, by showing genuine interest in what they say, without adding pressure to the conversation.
 Answer all questions, give them additional material to read, and show empathy.

 After you have overcome all objections and your prospect is ready to become a client, you have to deal with any negotiations regarding pricing and payment.
-Then, you’ll prepare the contracts and seal the deal.
+Then, you’ll prepare the contracts and seal the deal through the use of payroll software and online systems.

 And ta-da!
 Congrats, you’ve made the sale!